EskandarAtrakchi/WagonStack-DSA/README.md

 The `StackGUI` class represents the graphical user interface (GUI) for the wagon stack program.
 It includes various buttons and text fields to interact with the underlying `MyStack` class.

+## Data Structure and Algorithem followed

+A stack is a Last In, First Out (LIFO) data structure, where the last element added is the first one to be removed.
+The wagons are pushed onto the stack and popped off from the top of the stack.

 ## Exit Button

 ```java